• Home

 Core Incorporation Tasks

-Prepare founding documents Articles of Association etc.
+Prepare founding documents Articles of Association, Public Deed etc.

-Payment of capital Swiss Bank Account
+Payment of capital Swiss Bank Account or Contribution in Kind

 Founding of Company Deed of incorporation with Notary Public